• Home

 “The Chazen Museum of Art’s reinstallation represents a subtle yet profound shift toward seamless engagement and demonstrates the art museum’s power to forge new understandings and actively engage with the rapidly changing world,” said Amy Gilman, director of the Chazen Museum of Art and senior director for the arts and media at UW–Madison.
 “As an institution committed to remaining nimble, taking risks and adapting to change, the Chazen will present the permanent collection in a way that will make the museum experience more enriching and intellectually accessible for everyone.”

-As a museum embedded in a leading research university, the Chazen Museum of Art has leveraged the expertise of UW–Madison faculty, staff and students across diverse fields — from history and religion to material sciences and studio art — to guide its reinstallation.
-This collaboration is helping the Chazen reconsider gallery themes and checklists, successfully integrate new scholarship and maximize interdisciplinary connections with art.
+As a museum embedded in a leading research university, the Chazen Museum of Art leveraged the expertise of UW–Madison faculty, staff and students across diverse fields — from history and religion to material sciences and studio art — to guide its reinstallation.
+This collaboration has helped the Chazen reconsider gallery themes and checklists, successfully integrate new scholarship and maximize interdisciplinary connections with art.

 The long-contemplated project began several years ago with curators and subject matter experts conducting a deep exploration of the more than 25,000 artworks in the Chazen’s care, including studio glass, figurative ceramics, modern Midwest painting, Japanese woodcuts and more.
 Stepping away from hierarchies that are common in art museums, the reinstallation highlights strengths in the collection, showcasing works previously less emphasized and weaving important threads through social history.